mikekatz04/LATW/README.md

 # Installation

 LATW leverages conda environments to install and use necessary packages.
+If you do not have [Anaconda](https://www.anaconda.com/download) or [miniconda](https://docs.anaconda.com/free/miniconda/index.html) installed, you must do this first and load your `base` conda environment.

 Install all packages necessary for the tutorials by running:
 ```